adi1090x/termite-style/README.md

 $ chmod +x setup
 $ ./setup
 ```
 And...
-Done, termite-style successfully installed.
+Done, termite-style successfully installed. <br />

+**How to use**:

+1. After successfully installed, type 'termite-style' to open the program.  <br />
+2. Select right option and go further. <br />
+3. Select color-scheme or font's option. <br />
+4. And, Done!
 Here are some previews... <br />

 ## Color Schemes Previews